- Gladys Childs

 Who loves a good story?
 I know I do.
 And the best stories are the ones where we get to know someone better.
 A surefire way to engage someone is to tell them part of your personal story.
 Here is one of mine.

 While literally scaring the hell out of a person can work in terms of sharing our faith, I am going to go out on a limb and say I do not think this is what Jesus had in mind when he said to share our faith with others in Matthew 28:18-20.
-Sharing our stories of how God has changed our lives should be an invitation to relationship, not an exit strategy from hell.
+Sharing stories of how God has changed our lives should be an invitation to a relationship, not an exit strategy from hell.

 Simple steps of sharing your faith